 People have a lot of misconceptions about the idea of the higher self.
-They see it as a form of escapism from the so-called real world; they believe that there is no such thing as the higher self and that our ultimate purpose in life is to constantly hustle for the external world’s pleasures.
+They see it as a form of escapism from the so-called real world; they believe that there is no such thing as the higher self or the superconscious mind and that our ultimate purpose in life is to constantly hustle for the external world’s pleasures.

 I understand that our body is a material, and it has needs that must be satisfied.
 But our mind usually magnifies these needs and turns them into desires that have no boundaries.
 What I mean is, when you feel hungry, you satiate your hunger by eating food.

 Learn To Cultivate Deep Awareness – The Gateway To Unlimited Love, Peace & Bliss

 You know exactly what to eat and how much to eat.
 If you overeat, or eat less, or eat the wrong kind of food, your body will immediately react and make you feel sick.

 But when it comes to aspects like earning money, there’s no physical boundary.
 How much money will satiate your thirst for it?
 What is the highest value item you can acquire that can keep you permanently happy?

 When I ask such questions, the response I usually get is that “Happiness can never be permanent.
 We earn it in bits and pieces through hard work and luck”.
 This type of thinking persists in the world because we have lost access to our ‘higher self’.